cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 The validation set can be managed after the task is created - annotations can be edited, frames can be excluded and restored, and honeypot frames in the regular jobs can be changed.
 However, it's not possible to select new validation frames after the task is created.
+The Ground truth job created for this validation mode cannot be deleted.

 Parameters:
 - frame count per job (%) - the percent of job frames (segment size) to be **added** into each